The Christmas Markets of Münster

 © Katharina Grohmann

 Known already in the region as a day trip destination for shopping, architecture, and dining, the addition of the Christmas Markets in Münster during the Advent season makes the city even more worth a visit.
-Under normal circumstances, the WiRe team would have had the pleasure of inviting Fellows for an in-person tour of all these markets, but due to pandemic circumstances, the tour will have to be virtual: therefore, we invite you to follow along on-screen as we make a few stops and have a drink or two at one of the many Glühwein stands around the city.
+We invite you to follow along on-screen as we make a few stops at the markets and have a drink or two at one of the many Glühwein stands around the city.

 Town Hall